-- Temporary Disability Policies or Programs (including both Short-Term Disability and Long-Term Disability) - Employer-run Family and/or Medical Leave Policies or Programs
+• Temporary Disability Policies or Programs (including both Short-Term Disability and Long-Term Disability)

+• Employer-run Family and/or Medical Leave Policies or Programs

 Topping off PFML benefit payments.
-For applications filed on or after November 1, 2023, employees receiving PFML benefits may supplement (or "top off") their PFML benefits with any available accrued paid leave (sick time, vacation, PTO, personal time, etc.) subject to the provisions of Brandeis' paid time off policy.
-For employees who choose to supplement their PFML benefits in this way, the combined weekly sum of PFML benefits and employer provided paid leave benefits cannot exceed the employee's Individual Average Weekly Wage (IAWW).
-Employers will be responsible for monitoring and ensuring that the combined weekly sum of employer-provided paid leave benefits does not exceed an employee's IAWW.
+In general, employees may use their paid leave (sick time, vacation, or other PTO) to top off their PFML benefits up to a certain amount, but you will need to follow your employer's policies regarding earning and using time off.
+Your employer's PTO policy may not discriminate against you for exercising a right to which you are entitled under the PFML program (M.G.L. c 175M).
+For employees who choose to supplement their PFML benefits in this way, the combined weekly sum of PFML benefits and employer-provided paid leave benefits cannot exceed the employee's Individual Average Weekly Wage (IAWW).
+Employers will be responsible for monitoring and ensuring that the combined weekly sum of employer-provided paid leave benefits and PFML benefits does not exceed an employee's IAWW.
 Employers are also responsible for managing any payments made to an employee that exceed the employee's IAWW.
 The Department is not involved in the repayment process for top off overages.
 This process is solely the responsibility of the employer and the employee.